-A trip to Yinchuan, China, revealed a more serene way of life that led psychology major Arielle Phillips to change the way she approaches her life and work.
+A study abroad trip to Yinchuan, China, revealed a more serene way of life that led psychology major Arielle Phillips to change the way she approaches her life and work.

 “Everything in China seems a bit slower and calmer.
 I got to take everything in and appreciate the beauty.
 I learned to take things a little bit slower—really slow down and appreciate what I have and think about where I can go next,” said Phillips.

 After her study abroad trip, Phillips used her new perspective while working as an intern at Tweed-Weber-Danks, Inc., which is a business management consulting firm in Reading, Pa.
 “I want to make sure I’m putting out a quality product, and speed isn’t the biggest thing I should worry about,” said Phillips.

 As an intern, Phillips organized data and coordinated surveys for the firm.
 The internship gave her a taste of the career she hopes to have after graduate school.